We have audited the attached Balance Sheet of Shivam Autotech Limited

 properly dealt with in the books of account.

-3. The Company has neither granted nor taken any loans, secured or
+3. (a) As informed, the Company has not granted any loans, secured or

-unsecured, to/from companies, firms or other parties listed in the
+loans, secured or unsecured, from companies, firms or other parties

-register maintained under section 301 of the Companies Act, 1956.
+listed in the register maintained under section 301 of the Companies

 4. In our opinion, and according to the information and explanations